 National Space Sustainability Competition

-The National Space Sustainability Competition invites grades 6–8 to rethink how humans can live and work sustainably on the Moon.
+The National Space Sustainability Competition invites grades 6-8 to rethink how humans can live and work sustainably beyond Earth.
 Teams propose bold solutions for building habitats, systems, and tools that support life beyond Earth.

 Students react to observation in classroom lab

-You and your team are mission designers for the Moon!
-Your challenge is to propose a concept that addresses one or more key sustainability challenges of lunar living through architecture, infrastructure, and technology.
+You and your team are mission designers!
+Your challenge is to propose a concept that addresses one or more key sustainability challenges of living beyond Earth through architecture, infrastructure, and technology.

-• Support human activity on the Moon (e.g., habitats, energy, mobility, life support)
+• Support human activity (e.g., habitats, energy, mobility, life support)

 • Address sustainability principles (e.g., reuse, modularity, efficiency, resilience)